8bitkick/8bitkick.github.io/stegatron/README.md

 ## Byte encoding

-We're just doing basic 2 LSB and not encrypting the data.
+Note - we're just doing basic 2 LSB and not encrypting the data.

 ~~~~~~